CSCfi/csc-user-guide/docs/data/allas.md

 Please note!
 This means you can not have empty pseudo-folders, since they require at least one object inside them.

+### Protocols

+Allas storage service is provided over two different protocols, <b>Swift</b> and <b>S3</b>.
+From user perspective one of the main differences between S3 and swift is in authentication.
+Token based swift uautentication, used in Allas, remains valid for three hours at a time but in the key based s3cmd the connection can be permanently open.
+The permanent connection of S3 is handy in many ways, but it includes a security aspect too: if your account as CSC in compromised, the object storage space is too.

+Because of this secury concern, swift is the recommended protocol to be used in many-user servers like Puhti and Mahti.
+Thus, for example the CSC specific a_ commands (e.g. a_put and a_get) as well as the standard <i>rclone</i> configutaion in Puhti are based on swift.
+However in some cases the the permanent connections provided by S3 protocol may be the most reasonable option.
+For example in users own virtual machine running in cPouta.

+Swift and S3 protocols are not compatible in handling objets.
+Small objets, that don't need to be split during upload, can be cross used, but splitted object can be used only with the protocol that was used for upload.
+The size limit for splitting an object depends on settings and protocol.
+The limit is typically between 500 MB and 5 GB.

+Each protocol has serveral different tools you can use.
+Here is a quick list of generic recommendations.

+*   If you have a choice, use the Swift protocol, it's better supported.
+*   In any case, settle on one protocol.
+Do not mix S3 and Swift.
+*   Avoind uppercase characters in the names of containers/buckets.
+*   It's better to store a few large objects than a lot of small objects.

 ## Clients